 So this is not needed in every story but is a feature in many smut fics and serves a beautiful purpose.
 This character alone becomes the conflict for your sexually aggressive character.
 An entire living, breathing, human being to go head to head with every nasty, naughty, sexy thing your horny character wants to do.
-They hold the consequences for what happens when giving in, be it an emotional reaction or growth due to sex, a changing in their living circumstances or their wellbeing.
+They hold the consequences for what happens when giving in, be it an emotional reaction or growth due to sex, a changing in their living circumstances or their well being.
 Every thought this character has when it comes to getting with that sexually aggressive character wars with conflict.

 I think non-consensual sex turned into consensual by the time it’s done is hot.
 Not everyone does, and that’s fine; it’s all fiction.
 This character is the victim of that particularly plot device.
 Maybe they’re just reluctant with a particular sexual act, or maybe they’re always fighting with the sexually aggressive character while at the same time fighting their lust.
 Maybe they’re scared to try out a same sex partner, or shifter, or some really wild, kinky thing.
 This character creates all the angst and drama, builds tension and suspense, and then allows that sexually aggressive character to come in and do his/her job of making sex happen.

-The consequences are easier to resolve with this sort of character at the reigns.
+The consequences are easier to resolve with this sort of character at the reins.
 Why?
 Because the conflict question (is it worth giving in?) is answered every time this character has sex.
 You can go back and forth a bit, have your character continue a vicious cycle to repeat the experience to finally comes to terms with their inner struggle to make it seem realistic, or just make it hot, but the answer is all set up for easy resolution.

 Now, if that sexually reluctant character is reluctant because they’re in an abusive relationship with a long time lover and is fighting themselves tooth and nail to keep from falling for the sexually aggressive character that just wants to be with them once, to show them sex can be good, you still have the makings of an epic plot.
 But, from this perspective, it’s also easy to resolve.
 As long as your sexually aggressive character isn’t pushing this conflict, and your sexually reluctant character is allowed to resolve at the end, you can end a story rather short versus getting too deep into drama.